 - if there have been any recent significant events in your or your child's life, such as a death or divorce in the family

-- if there is a family history of ADHD
+- if there's a family history of ADHD

 - about any other problems or symptoms of different health conditions you or your child may have

-If your child's behaviour doesn't improve, and both you and your GP thinks it is seriously affecting their day-to-day life, your GP should refer you and your child to a specialist for a formal assessment (see below).
+If your child's behaviour does not improve, and both you and your GP believe it's affecting their day-to-day life, your GP should refer you and your child to a specialist for a formal assessment.

 For adults with possible ADHD, your GP will assess your symptoms and may refer you for an assessment if: